In Defense of Passive Marketing in Tech Transfer: Technology Listings

-Earlier this month, I was invited to a university technology transfer office (TTO) to discuss ways to get the word out about licensing opportunities.
-The invitation was driven by recent changes in the tech transfer industry — specifically, the AUTM® Global Technology Portal (GTP), which allows free posting of tech listings by AUTM members and free searching by all.
+I was once invited to a university technology transfer office (TTO) to discuss ways to get the word out about licensing opportunities.
+The invitation came in response to the launch of the AUTM® Global Technology Portal.
+The GTP allows free posting of tech listings by AUTM members and free searching by all.
 (Quick definition: A listing is a description of a technology and its possible commercial applications.)

 You’re Practically Done